hayabalasmeh/reading-notes/class36.md

 > The more software continues to take over every aspect of our lives, the more important it will be for us to take a stand and ensure that our ethics are ever-present in our code.

-## Our Second topic is about “Ethics in Technology”
+# Our Second topic is about “Ethics in Technology”

+## An article about Big Data is our Civil Rights issue

 - So how do we regulate the way data is dealing with this properly to somehow link what the data is with how it can be used.